 Pegah joined Watsi on June 3rd, 2016.
-Five years ago, Pegah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pegah's most recent donation supported Heavenlight, a future doctor from Tanzania, to fund a treatment for her knee condition so she can get back to going to school.
+Six years ago, Pegah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pegah's most recent donation supported Neylan, a charming 3-year-old girl from Tanzania, to fund corrective surgery so she can walk and play.

 Pegah has funded healthcare for 43 patients in 12 countries.